Performing household chores if you have a bulging disc

 As with any potentially strenuous activity, speak with your doctor to get an idea of what your recommended activity level should be.

 When conservative treatment is not enough

 If chronic symptoms from a bulging disc still prevent you from performing household tasks after several weeks or months of conservative treatment, contact Laser Spine Institute.
-Our orthopedic surgeons perform a variety of minimally invasive, outpatient procedures and have helped tens of thousands of people with neck or back pain find relief.
-Call to set up your initial consultation, or ask for a review of your MRI or CT scan.
+Our board-certified orthopedic surgeons and neurosurgeons+ perform minimally invasive outpatient spine surgery that has helped thousands of patients with neck or back pain find relief.

 We can help you receive a free MRI review* to determine if you are a potential candidate for one of our procedures.